dirtycache/API_Sec_Lab/module2.md

 ![Alert Tabs](media/filter-tabs.jpg)

 - The **Alerts** page allows filtering the alters by type, entity type, service, etc.
-- You can save the filters for future reference
+- You can save the filters for future reference/use
 - You can also share the filters with other users on the same tenant by sharing the link

 #### Exercise 2.9 - Comments on Alerts